 The Cozio Carteggio

 The Cozio Carteggio takes its name from Count Cozio’s notebooks, which form the first historical record of fine instruments and their makers.
 Each week, the Carteggio publishes features about the string world.
 They include expert commentary on historic instruments and bows, interviews with leading musicians and analysis of the string market.
-Contributors include Jason Price, Carlo Chiesa, John Dilworth, Philip J. Kass, Dmitry Gindin, Pierre Guillaume, Paul Childs, Alessandra Barabaschi and many other experts.
+The articles are curated by Tarisio's founder, expert and director, Jason Price and feature the frequent participation of Carlo Chiesa, John Dilworth, Philip J. Kass, Dmitry Gindin, Pierre Guillaume, Paul Childs, Alessandra Barabaschi and other experts.

 To have the Cozio Carteggio features delivered straight to your inbox each week, please sign up for our Carteggio Newsletter.